Diocese of Springfield responds to abuse investigation

 The diocese encourages anyone with information about a case of abuse to call the diocese at (217) 321-1155.
 Allegations of clerical sexual abuse of minors are investigated and examined by a Review Board composed predominantly of laypeople not employed by the diocese.
 Individuals may also contact the Illinois Department of Children and Family Services Child Abuse Hotline at (800)-25-ABUSE.

-Visit the website for information regarding substantiated allegations of sexual abuse of minors and information related to our preventative efforts in this diocese.
+Visit the website for information regarding substantiated allegations of sexual abuse of minors and information related to preventative efforts in the diocese.

 Read a related story here